Electric driving: these measures coming your way

 Introduction of heavy goods vehicle charge

-The heavier and more environmentally polluting the truck, the more charge you pay.
+The heavier and more environmentally polluting the truck, the more you will pay.
 Take this into account when investing in new trucks in the coming years.

 Subsidies and tax schemes